How do I request assistance from Instructional Technology & Research Support (ITRS)?

 How can instructors find out when their course shells will be available?

-Dates when course shells become available for instructors, as well as the dates when student enrollments are loaded into Sakai, and when students lose access to previous courses, are listed at Important Dates.
+Dates when course shells become available for instructors as well as the dates when student enrollments are loaded into Sakai are posted on the Sakai login page under Message of the Day.